 Mental illness is a favorite topic in horror.
 In horror, most of the time Psychoses=Evil, but there are a lot of movies that take a much more philosophical approach to mental illness, and that can serve as a very long Dead List of all its own.
 I will save that for another day.

 As you look back, the trend line moving movies to shift the view of the disabled from completely demeaning to empowering has made some progress.
-In recent years we can definitively point to some awesome movies that both are true to the roots of horror while also give some prime protagonist opportunities for them to get some positive time in the spotlight.
+In recent years we can definitively point to some awesome movies that are true to the roots of horror while also giving some prime protagonists opportunities for them to get some positive time in the spotlight.
 So, chronologically, here are 25 significant horror movies featuring disabled characters:

 EDITORIAL NOTE: We now have a Podcast for you discussing this topic in EPISODE 70!